Yuubi-san/dimensional/README.md

 		constexpr auto bit   = unit_of(information), b = bit;

 …**units**.
-Which get born out of dimensions and are, again, types stored–and manipulated–in the form of their instances.
+Which get born out of dimensions and are, again, types stored—and manipulated—in the form of their instances.
 The `T x = :::, y = x;` syntax should make it self‐evident that `b` here is simply another name for `bit`, carrying the same type and, thus, representing the same unit.
 But what would happen if we’d multiplied it by a constant?